Substance Use Risk Reduction

 BASICS uses Motivational Interviewing to help students reconsider their drinking habits and patterns.
 Motivational Interviewing is a non-judgemental, collaborative approach to the conversation around alcohol.

-The process involves an alcohol screening, online education and feedback discussion generally delivered over two sessions with a trained staff member.
+The process involves the intake survey, online education and feedback discussion generally delivered over two sessions with a trained staff member.

-The Alcohol eCheckUpToGo is an interactive web survey that allows university students to enhance their overall well-being through risk reduction around alcohol.
+The Alcohol eCheckUpToGo is an interactive web survey accessible for all Notre Dame students to enhance their overall well-being through risk reduction around alcohol.
 Students enter information about their drinking patterns and receive feedback about their use of alcohol to use to make healthier choices.

 After accessing Alcohol eCheckUpToGo, students are prompted to enter information about: